Paul Ince: Wolverhampton Wanderers

 In August 2002, Ince signed a one-year contract with Football League First Division side Wolverhampton Wanderers, who had just signed his former Manchester United teammate Denis Irwin.
 In his first season outside top-flight football, he helped the team to promotion via a 3–0 win over Sheffield United in the play-off final, assisting the second goal by Nathan Blake.

 Ince and Irwin signed new one-year contracts to remain with Wolves for the 2003–04 FA Premier League season.
 The team finished bottom and he was sent off in the last game of the season, a 2–0 loss to Tottenham at Molineux.

 With over 100 appearances to his name, Ince signed a new contract in June 2005.
 Through thigh problems, he missed four months between August and December.

-In April 2006, he announced that he wanted to continue playing for Wolves for a further season after speaking with his friend Teddy Sheringham.
+In April 2006, Ince announced that he wanted to continue playing for Wolves for a further season after speaking with his friend Teddy Sheringham.
 However, following Ince's failure to get the manager's job at Wolves in July 2006 on Hoddle's resignation, the newly appointed manager, Mick McCarthy, decided not to offer Ince a new contract.
 Throughout his time with the club, Ince declared his intention to return, at some point in the future, as manager of Wolves.